 Or, for a less-refined beach bar experience, skip over to Wet Willie’s.
 The South Beach location of this popular Southeast-based chain of party bars serves up its world-famous frozen daiquiris, sporting quirky names like Attitude Adjustment, Call-a-Cab, and Shock Treatment.

 If you’re looking for more eating and drinking options, take a journey north of the main thoroughfare to Lincoln Road.
-Lined with restaurants, bars, and boutique shops, Lincoln Road is yet another of Miami Beach’s top destinations for eating and shopping.
+Lined with restaurants, bars, and boutique shops, Lincoln Road is yet another of Miami Beach’s top destinations for eating and shopping and one of the city’s coolest areas for locals and travelers alike.

 Where to stay

 As the city’s most iconic stretch, Ocean Drive is one of the top choices for where to stay in Miami.
-The best hotels on Ocean Drive are some of Miami’s finest, ranging anywhere from budget-friendly guesthouses to 5-star luxury hotels.
+The best hotels on Ocean Drive are some of Miami’s finest, ranging anywhere from budget-friendly guesthouses to 5-star luxury hotels and resorts.

 Stay on Ocean Drive in style by spending your nights at The Local House.
 Featuring spacious, colorful rooms, this boutique-style hotel offers guests a prime location along the main strip at a reasonable price for the area.
 Cool off with a dip in the rooftop pool before ending the evening with tapas at the on-site restaurant & lounge.

 Get a homier vibe for your South Florida vacation with a stay at the Marriott Vacation Club Pulse.
-The hotel’s studios & suites feature kitchenettes to bring a dash of home to your trip.
+The studios & suites at this resort feature kitchenettes to bring a dash of home to your trip.
 Although there’s no pool, the property is just steps from the shores of South Beach.

 With its rooftop sun terrace and outdoor pool, the Prime Hotel Miami is one of the top hotel choices along beautiful Ocean Drive.
 End the evening by sipping a cocktail on your private balcony to lovely views of the SoFi neighborhood.